 Population: Its population is estimated at about 4,603,861 million (January 2015), representing about 5.2% of the total population of Egypt.

-You may be interested in this tour: Full Day Tour To Dendera Temple And Abydos Temple From Luxor
+Plan your tour: Tour To Dendera Temple And Abydos Temple From Luxor

-Sohag National Museum has been under construction for about a quarter of a century, and was opened in 2018, and is located in a privileged location on the eastern bank of the Nile River, on the opposite side of the governorate building.
+Sohag National Museum has been under construction for about a quarter of a century and was opened in 2018.
+It is located in a privileged location on the eastern bank of the Nile River, on the opposite side of the governorate building.

-The museum includes more than 945 artifacts from different eras, and is built on an area of approximately 8500 square meters, at a cost of 72 million Egyptian pounds.
-The museum consists of the main entrance, two research rooms, two artificial lakes with fountains, in addition to seven big archaeological statues and some models of modern art as well as gardens.
+The museum includes more than 945 artifacts from different eras.
+It is built on an area of approximately 8500 square meters, at a cost of 72 million Egyptian pounds.
+The museum consists of the main entrance and two research rooms.
+As well as two artificial lakes with fountains.
+In addition to seven big archaeological statues and some models of modern art as well as gardens.

-The museum includes main hall and 6 show rooms, so that the first hall displays various information about the kings and important personalities, so every showcase of a museum displays how the ruling king became the center of the state for thousands of years, and this appears through the repetition of the name of the ruler or king, not only on his statues or His temple or cemetery, but also appears on other artifacts belonging to the figures who held many public offices in the state.
+The museum includes main hall and 6 show rooms.
+So that, the first hall displays various information about the kings and important personalities.
+Every showcase of a museum displays how the ruling king became the center of the state for thousands of years.
+This appears through the repetition of the name of the ruler or king, not only on his statues or His temple or cemetery.
+But also appears on other artifacts belonging to the figures who held many public offices in the state.

 You maybe interested in this tour: Egypt Hidden Gems In 15 Days By Land

 The first room includes a set of cards made of ivory, as well as clay seals.
-The second room sheds light on the Egyptian family, especially in Upper Egypt, and explains the role of the Egyptian woman in the family.
-The third room highlights the extent of the ancient Egyptian’s concern for health, as it displays the tools of the ancient Egyptian kitchen.
+Its second room sheds light on the Egyptian family, especially in Upper Egypt, and explains the role of the Egyptian woman in the family.
+While the third room highlights the extent of the ancient Egyptian’s concern for health, as it displays the tools of the ancient Egyptian kitchen.

-In the Islamic period it became a provincial capital under Faṭīmid caliph al-Mustanṣir (11th century CE); in the 18th century it was incorporated into the former province of Girga, and the town was sacked during the Mamlūk civil wars.
+In the Islamic period it became a provincial capital under Faṭīmid caliph al-Mustanṣir (11th century CE).
+While in the 18th century it was incorporated into the former province of Girga, and the town was sacked during the Mamlūk civil wars.

 The modern town is a market and processing centre for cereals, sugarcane, dates, and cotton.
 Manufactures include textiles, clothing, pottery, and bricks; the ancient weaving tradition has been revived as well.
 An electrical transformer station started operation in 1980.